-Satta bazaar roots for a AAP comeback, gives 54-56 seats; BJP close behind
+Satta bazaar also roots for a AAP comeback, gives 54-56 seats; BJP close behind

 New Delhi, Feb 08: The satta bazaar, or the illegal betting market, gives favour to Aam Aadmi Party (AAP) to come back to power.